-ISO 45001 helps any type of organization prevent work-related deaths, injuries, and illnesses which is every health and safety professional’s top priority.
-It also helps organizations stay compliant with legal requirements, systematically improve safety performance, and reach set OH&S objectives.
+ISO 45001 helps any type of organisation prevent work-related deaths, injuries, and illnesses which is every health and safety professional’s top priority.
+It also helps organisations stay compliant with legal requirements, systematically improve safety performance, and reach set OH&S objectives.

 Although an external audit of your safety management system isn’t mandatory, it’s the only way to ensure certification.
 Alternatively, you can choose Self-Declaration of Conformance, to avoid the associated costs of certification.
 But it’s important to note, business partners may require or prefer suppliers and contractors who hold an ISO 45001 compliant OH&S certificate.

 The main objective of ISO 45001 is to ensure organisations can provide a safe and healthy working environment for their employees.
 The standard covers areas such as risk assessment, training, emergency preparedness, monitoring and measurement, and more!